 ‘Hi, Rhonda.
 This is Mr Shapiro from our legal department.
 Mr Shapiro, this is Rhonda Chance.’

 ‘Pleased to meet you, Mr Shapiro,’ Rhonda says, looking me right in the eye.
 ‘I expect I shall be seeing a lot more of you.’

-‘Something is puzzling me,’ says Nikki.
+‘Something is puzzling me,’ Nikki says later.
 ‘Rhonda says that she knows you.
-In fact she says she has known you a long time.
-She thought that it was very strange that you did not recognise her.
+In fact, she says she has known you for a long time.
+She thought that it was strange that you did not recognise her.
 She says she hasn’t changed that much.’

-‘Yes, I know,’ I say, as if responding to something the caller is telling.
+‘Yes, I know,’ I say as if responding to something the caller is telling me.

 And ‘What did you think about that?’